laurelherting/lmh-headspace/AWS/examTips.md

     Can change storage classes and encryption of objects on the fly

 ### S3
-Use bucket policies to make entire S3 buckets public Can use S3 to host STATIC websites
+* Use bucket policies to make entire S3 buckets public
+* Can use S3 to host STATIC websites
-1. ex.
+  * ex.
 As html
-2. Websites that require database connections such as Wordpress etc can’t be hosted on S3
+  * Websites that require database connections such as Wordpress etc can’t be hosted on S3

 ### S3 Scales automatically to meet demand
-* Many enterprises will put static websites on S3 when they think there is going to be a large # of requests
+* Many enterprises will put static websites on S3 when they forsee large # requests
   * ie. Movie preview

 ### CDN